-One of our favorite activities is window shopping (we know, Sarah's spoiled.)
-Really Domingo likes to get out of the house and enjoys shopping, and Sarah likes to bargain hunt so we both enjoy rare finds and neat knickknacks.
-One day we stumbled upon a ring that Sarah adored.
+One of our favorite activities together is window shopping (we know, Sarah's spoiled.)
+Really Domingo likes to get out of the house and enjoys shopping while Sarah likes to bargain hunt.
+We both enjoy rare finds and neat knickknacks.
+One day we found ourselves in a jewelery store and stumbled upon a ring that Sarah adored.
 It had white mother of pearl inlay and small diamonds.
-When we lingered a longer in the store than usual, Domingo offered to buy it for her, but she declined.
-While she liked the ring, the price was too much for her, and if she wasn't willing to buy it herself, how could she ask anyone else to?
+Domingo offered to buy it for her, but she declined.
+While she liked the ring, the price was more than she would ever consider for a purchase for herself, and if she wasn't willing to spend that much how could she ask anyone else to?

 Sarah kept thinking about the ring the next day, and again Domingo made the offer to buy it.
 Domingo told Sarah he wanted her to have it, and nothing would make him more unhappy than knowing she wanted it but wouldn't allow him to give it to her.
 It was the first time someone spent a non-trivial amount of money on Sarah outside a birthday or holiday.
 It was such a sweet gesture, she knew she wanted it to be her wedding ring someday.